Michael-F-Ellis/rpchat/README.md

 # RPChat - Editable AI Chat Client

 RPChat is a flexible chat interface for roleplaying with AI language models.
 It allows you to edit both your messages and AI responses, providing full control over the conversation context.
+## Getting Started
+- Clone this repository or download the files
+- Open index.html in your browser
+- Select your preferred AI provider from the dropdown
+- Enter your API key for the selected provider and click "Save Key"
+- Select a model and adjust the temperature as needed
+- Use your first prompt to define roles for yourself and the AI
+- - It can be as simple 'You are Jack and I am Jill'
+- - or complex as you like with fully fleshed out characters and scenario.
+- - The AI will respond as the character you defined for it.
+- Start chatting!

 ## Features
 ### Multiple AI Provider Support Built in: